 - radon abatement

-Radon mitigation, radon remediation, radon abatement, radon removal, radon reduction, and radon system, all for the most part, refer to modifications or systems installed in, a home or building to reduce the radon levels.
+These are all synonymous terms for the most part, referring to modifications or systems installed in a home or building to reduce the radon levels.
+In central New York and Syracuse areas, “radon mitigation” is the most commonly used term.

 How does a radon mitigation system work?